 How To Effectively Code Review When Your Development Teams WFH

 Last year, a significant aspect of the modern application development ecosystem has changed.
 Many brick-and-mortar offices were forced to close as a result of an unexpected pandemic.
-Staff were asked to complete their everyday tasks remotely.
+Staff was asked to complete their everyday tasks remotely.
 This includes a software development outsourcing team whose daily tasks revolve around developing, building, and improving their employer’s technology needs.

 Asking your software engineers team to work remotely for a short length of time, or even a week is different from making a quick pivot and ask everyone to commit and working remotely indefinitely.
 In fact, the ramifications of this new necessity have sunk into the core of any team’s most pressing need: communication within the team.